economidis-nick/createXSDforxMCF/VDA_FAT_AK_25/Meetings/2025-10-15_VideoConference/README.md

 It is proposed and discussed that the “core team” be revived.

 - [ ] It is decided to conduct a survey on the priorities of the current issues.
 The survey is scheduled to end in three weeks from today.
+Please find the survey at [&chi;MCF Open Issues Prioritization](https://dud-poll.inf.tu-dresden.de/xMCF/)!

 It is decided to hold the next meeting on 2025-11-12 at 15:00&ndash;16:00 CET.
 The results of the survey will then be evaluated and the next steps will be determined.